Vulnerability Disclosure Philosophy

 - Stop immediately if you believe you have affected the availability of our services.
 Don't worry about demonstrating the full impact of your vulnerability, Jibres security team will be able to determine the impact.

-All bounty submissions are rated by Jibres using a purposefully simple scale.
+All submissions are rated by Jibres using a purposefully simple scale.
 Each vulnerability is unique but the following is a rough guideline we use internally for rating and rewarding submissions.
+Currently, we only have a bounty for high and critical bugs.

 Critical severity issues present a direct and immediate risk to a broad array of our users or to Jibres itself.
 They often affect relatively low-level/foundational components in one of our application stacks or infrastructure.